flyway/flywaydb.org/documentation/gradle/migrate.md

 Migrating to version 1.2
 Migrating to version 1.3
 Successfully applied 4 migrations (execution time 00:00.091s).</pre>

-## Important Note

-When using Spring JDBC migrations, you must declare a dependency on `org.springframework:spring-jdbc:${springVersion}` in Gradle's `buildScript` block to avoid being hit with a `java.lang.LinkageError`.

 <p class="next-steps">
     <a class="btn btn-primary" href="/documentation/gradle/clean">Gradle: clean <i class="fa fa-arrow-right"></i></a>